SAMPLE CONSULTING PROJECTS

 Health For All, Sacramento, California

-Researched and wrote two annual regulatory agency reports.
 Researched and wrote several grants.
 Planned and wrote a successful grant for a comprehensive organizational self-assessment followed by writing and conducting the organizational survey and analysis.
 Served as a member of an organizational restructuring committee.

 MMC For Children and Families, Sacramento, California